-Bosnia: Hungarian MVM Ovit Energy Power Utility enters Bosnian energy sector, targeting TPP and biomass CHP projects30.
-May 2013. / SEE Energy News
+Bosnia: Hungarian MVM Ovit Energy Power Utility enters Bosnian energy sector, targeting TPP and biomass CHP projects, SEE Energy News

 Presentation of MVM Ovit ZRT, Hungarian Electric Power Utility was organized in Foreign Trade Chamber of BiH.
 The presentation’s goal was representing possibilities for construction of biomass heating plants and possibilities of financing this kind of projects from developmental Hungarian bank (Exim Bank).

 MVM Ovit ZRT is public company and its main activity field includes design, construction, maintenance and establishment of plants, production of energy equipment, steel structures, plant managing, heavy transport and telecommunications.

 The company has intention to expand its activities on BiH area where they already had several successful projects like reconstruction of Block 5 in TPP “Tuzla” and they participate in tender procedure for construction of new facilities in TPP “Tuzla” and “Kakanj”.